-LEAP Explosion Fund Established Through United Way
+LEAP Explosion Fund established through United Way

-FARMINGTON — United Way of the Tri-Valley Area has established a means to help those affected by the recent explosion at the LEAP building in Farmington.
-As a valued community partner, and an agency that shows constant support and community involvement, it’s critical that we help them now.
+FARMINGTON — United Way of the Tri-Valley Area has established a means to help those affected by the recent explosion at the LEAP building.

-For those looking for ways to help, donations made to United Way will be directed to LEAP and those affected.
-This is a devastating event and the community will rally around this valued agency and partner.
-This can be done on-line (www.uwtva.org), via mail (PO Box 126, Farmington 04938) or at our office (218 Fairbanks Rd).
+For those looking for ways to help, go through United Way, which will direct the funds directly to LEAP and those affected.
+It can be done on-line at www.uwtva.org, via mail, PO Box 126, Farmington 04938, or at the office, 218 Fairbanks Road.

-For more information about the United Way and any up-coming events or initiatives, visit www.uwtva.org or visit United Way on Facebook at www.facebook.com/uwtva.
-Be sure to like United Way on Facebook and follow on Instagram to be kept up-to-speed on up-coming programs and initiatives.
+For more information about the United Way, upcoming events or initiatives, visit www.uwtva.org or visit United Way on Facebook at www.facebook.com/uwtva.

 Comments are not available on this story.